 4 Specific Areas, which include essential skills and knowledge:

 · Expressive Arts and Design

 We have a wide variety of themes this year which are interwoven with the children’s needs and interests and the ‘rhythm of the year’.
 By ‘rhythm of the year’ we are referring to seasons and special calendar events.

-In the Foundation Stage, the staff create booklets about the learning journeys of every child which include examples of work the child has done.
+In the Foundation Stage, the staff create booklets and online journals about the learning journeys of every child which include examples of work the child has done.